 This feature of Capacity Optimization lets you to forecast successfully the impact of migrating a workload to a public cloud instance such as Amazon Web Services, IBM Cloud, Microsoft Azure, or Google Cloud.
 Slect the region where you want to migrate the workload.
 If the public clouds listed out of the box do not suit your needs, you can also define your own public cloud and upload a rate card.

 - Configure the workload manually by specifying vCPUs, memory, storage, and expected use percentage.

 - Use an existing VM or VMs as templates, importing all the attributes of the selected VMs to your workload scenario.
 The system allows you to specify how many copies of each selected VM you want to add to the proposed workload.

-When you have set the profile for the migrating workload, run the scenario to get the vRealize Operations Cloud analysis and assessment of your plan.
-You can also select up to three public clouds (but not VMware Cloud on AWS) to compare results.
+When you have set the profile for the migrating workload, run the scenario to get the VMware Aria Operations analysis and assessment of your plan.
+You can also select up to three public clouds to compare results.
 Alternatively, you can save the scenario to edit or run later on.
 A list of saved scenarios is available in the Saved Scenarios tab on the What-If analysis page.

 For a public cloud target, the system lets you know immediately if the workload proposed for migration fits or does not fit in the suggested location.
 For example, if you selected AWS and the workload fits, the results list the Amazon Web Services Assessment, with details of the VMware Configuration and the AWS Equivalent.
 If the proposed workload does not fit, an error message appears: "Unable to identify a matching configuration instance in target location."